Skip navigation to main content.

 Donate Life Missouri Registry

-Organ Donation Advisory Committee
+Organ Donation Advisory Committee (ODAC)

 A ten-member advisory committee, appointed by the Department of Health and Senior Services Director, may assist with the development and implementation of the Organ and Tissue Donor Program and recommend priorities for expenditures from the Organ Donor Program Fund.